Proportional Weighting in District Ratings

 The ESC Region 13 Accountability Team produced a video explaining the details of the Proportional Weighting Methodology and District Rating.
 The video explains how to calculate an individual campus rating and add it to the district total.

-Next, Region 13 created a District Proportional Weighting Methodology Template to help districts easily make these calculations.
-The template utilizes the October snapshot data and automatically calculates the weighting by inserting enrollment numbers for grades 3-12.
+ESC Region 13 also created a District Proportional Weighting Methodology Template to help districts easily make these calculations.
+The template utilizes the October snapshot data and automatically calculates the weighting by inserting enrollment numbers for grades 3–12.

 For a weekly update on the latest accountability news, subscribe to our Accountability Weekly newsletter.